minoSharp

 Ceramic Sharpening Stones

-MinoSharp's ceramic sharpening stones come in two different versions: single-sided stones with ONE grit, or double-sided reversible stones with TWO different grits.
-The choice of grit depends on the intended use: a coarse 240 grit is recommended if your knives already have small damages or have become very dull.
+The ceramic sharpening stones from MinoSharp are available in two different versions: single sharpening stones with ONE grit, or double-sided reversible sharpening stones with TWO different grits.
+The choice of grit depends on the intended use: A coarse 240 grit is recommended if your knives already have small damages or have become very dull.
 The most common sharpening stone is the "Medium" variant with a 1000 grit.
-With it, you can sharpen knives that have become dull due to frequent use and can already achieve a high level of sharpness.
-For the ultimate finish, a fine grit of 6000 or higher is recommended.
-These sharpening stones are considered polishing stones, and with them, you can actually achieve the sharpness of a razor blade - of course, only if the quality of the starting material, i.e. the knife blade, allows for it.
+With it, you can sharpen knives that have become dull from frequent use and achieve a high level of sharpness.
+For the ultimate finish, a fine grit of 6000 and upwards is recommended.
+These sharpening stones are considered polishing stones, and with them, you can actually achieve the sharpness of a razor blade – of course, only if the quality of the base material, namely the knife blade, allows for it.

-All MinoSharp sharpening stones come with two sharpening aids and a non-slip sharpening base, which also serves as a practical storage box.
-The sharpening aids are clamped onto the back of the knife while working and help you to always maintain the correct angle between the sharpening stone and the knife blade.
-Because the exact sharpening angle is crucial for a truly sharp knife.
+All MinoSharp sharpening stones come with two sharpening guides and a non-slip sharpening base, which also serves as a practical storage box.
+The sharpening guides are clamped onto the back of the knife during use and help you maintain the correct angle between the sharpening stone and the knife blade.
+The exact sharpening angle is crucial for a truly sharp knife.